syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 * **Multiple** - It allows to sort more than one column at a time.
 * **None** - None of the columns can be sorted.

-To apply sorting for multiple columns, tap the desired column headers after setting the `SfDataGrid.SortingMode` property to `Multiple`.
+To apply sorting for multiple columns, tap the desired column headers after setting the `SfDataGrid.SortingMode` property to [Multiple](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionMode.html#Syncfusion_Maui_DataGrid_DataGridSelectionMode_Multiple).

 {% tabs %}
 {% highlight xaml %}